2SSK/react-college-website/README.md

 ---

-Thank you for checking out the Educational Institution Website!
-If you find this project helpful, please consider giving it a ⭐.
+Thank you for checking out, If you find this project helpful, please consider giving it a ⭐.

 ---